 Attach to and profile .NET processes

-The profiling configuration specifies profiling session settings like which profiling type will be used, whether child processes must be profiled, and so on.
+The profiling configuration specifies profiling session settings like which allocation data must be collected, whether child processes must be profiled, and so on.

 The profiling target is a running .NET process you're going to attach to.

 Open the toolbar menu, then choose Profile with.

 In the list of profiling configurations, select Edit Configurations...

 In the opened Profiling Configurations window, click to add a new profiling configuration.

 In the list, select a data collection mode (always Memory (Sampled allocations) if you're going to profile an attached process).

 - Control profiling manually